Burn Notice Characters

 Photo of Paul Louis playing Burn Notice TV character Alfredo

 An unassuming electronics genius operating out of an electronics repair shop who sold Brennan a cutting edge “scrambler” to use on his phone and make it untraceable.
 He also gave him a deal on the latest biometrically-locked safe with installation.
 However he thought that Brennen was trying to kill him so kept his door barred and locked 24/7.
 He didn’t count on Fiona and Sam dropping through a skylight and reluctantly told them where the safe was located.
-Current location: At large.

 Seen in episodes: 61